google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 ## Recap: AudioWorklet

-Before diving in, let's quickly recap terms and facts around the AudioWorklet system which is previously introduced in
+Before diving in, let's quickly recap terms and facts around the AudioWorklet system which was previously introduced in
 [this post](/web/updates/2017/12/audio-worklet).

   - [BaseAudioContext](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext):
     Web Audio API's primary object.
   - [AudioWorklet](https://webaudio.github.io/web-audio-api/#audioworklet): A
     special script file loader for the AudioWorklet operation.
 Belongs to BaseAudioContext.
-A BaseAudioContext can have one AW.
+A BaseAudioContext can have one AudioWorklet.
 The loaded script file is evaluated in the AudioWorkletGlobalScope and is used to create the AudioWorkletProcessor instances.
   - [AudioWorkletGlobalScope](https://webaudio.github.io/web-audio-api/#audioworkletglobalscope)
     : A special JS global scope for the AudioWorklet operation.
 Runs on a dedicated rendering thread for the WebAudio.
 A BaseAudioContext can have one